 Don’t change lenses, change cameras.
 This is a tough one, but if you’re going to make a real go at wedding photography you are going to need at least one extra camera.
 One you’ll use with your wide angle lens and the other will have a zoom with a range of say 70–200mm.
 There is no time to continually change lenses to get the important shots.
 Fifteen lens changes of two minutes will mean 30 minutes less photo time, which you cannot afford.

 A lot of your photos will be taken indoors so flash is absolutely essential.
 It is a given and you have to use it on most occasions.
 But, there is a trick most wedding photographers use.
 Use flash outdoors as well.
 It may sound ridiculous with bright sunlight around but it will help you eliminate any harsh shadows around that would spoil those images.
 This is called fill in flash and should not be used on full power.
 If the flash seems too obvious, here’s a tip that will help.
 Set your flash exposure compensation to -1 and it will lower the power of the flash and make it more subtle.

 5. Follow the bride

 Stick to the bride like glue.
 Wherever she goes, you go.
-This is a non-negotiable.
-Despite how the poor groom feels about it, people are here to see the bride and after the shoot it’s photos of the bride people will buy, especially the parents.
+This is non-negotiable.
+Despite how the poor groom feels about it, people are here to see the bride, and after the shoot it’s photos of the bride people will buy, especially the parents.
 This is their little girl’s big day and they want lots of photos.
-Throughout the day you’ll find that she is the centre of attention and lot of the activity will involve her.
-Don’t forget the poor old groom but don’t make him the central focus.
+Throughout the day you’ll find that she is the center of attention and a lot of the activity will involve her.
+Don’t forget the poor old groom, but don’t make him the central focus.

 6. Have backups for everything